-Validation studies of comet assays
+5.1.
+Validation studies of Comet assays:

-The increased DNA damage observed in the present study in the haemocytes of EMS-exposed bivalves (both species) indicates their sensitivity to genotoxic agents as well as their possible use for genotoxicity studies using the comet assay.
-Many of earlier studies have shown that the comet assay is a sensitive and reproducible method to detect genotoxic effects in the haemocytes of bivalves following exposure to a variety of directly and indirectly acting genotoxins (Dixon et al., 2002; Jha et al., 2005, 2006).
-We could make similar observations in EMS-exposed bivalves (both species) in the present study.
-Further, similar to other reports, our study also suggests that haemocytes of bivalves are a sensitive and reliable cell type for evaluating the genotoxic effects of reference and environmental agents.
+The increased DNA damage observed in the present study in the haemocytes of EMS exposed bivalves (both species) indicates their sensitivity to genotoxic agents as well as their possible use for genotoxicity studies using the comet assay.
+Many of earlier studies have shown that the comet assay is a sensitive and reproducible method to detect genotoxic effects in the haemocytes of bivalves following exposure to a variety of direct and indirect-acting genotoxins (Dixon et al., 2002; Jha et al., 2005, 2006).
+We could find a similar observation in EMS exposed bivalves (both the species) in the present study.
+Further, similar to other reports, our study also suggests that haemocytes of bivalves are a sensitive and reliable cell type to evaluate the genotoxic effects of reference and environmental agents.

-Gamma radiation-induced DNA damage
+5.2.
+Gamma radiation induced DNA damage:

-Significant increase of mean % tail DNA damage observed by comet assay in the present study at all the doses of gamma radiation when compared to controls in both bivalve species indicate the genotoxic potential of gamma radiation in these bivalves, viz.
-P. malabarica and M. casta.
-Bivalves, as members of the phylum Mollusca, which is the second largest group of invertebrates, have been exploited worldwide for food, ornamentation, pearls, etc. and also used for biomonitoring of pollutants.
-Most of the earlier studies have reported radiation-induced developmental toxicity or survival of the early life stages of aquatic invertebrates (Hingston et al., 2003; Dallas et al., 2012).
+Significant increase of mean % tail DNA damage observed by comet assay in the present study at all the doses of gamma radiation when compared to controls in both bivalve species indicate the genotoxic potential of gamma radiation in these bivalves viz.
+Paphia malabarica and Meretrix casta.
+Bivalves being a member of phylum Mollusca which is the second largest group among the invertebrates, have largely been exploited worldwide for food, ornamentation, pearls, etc. and also used for biomonitoring of pollutants.
+Most of the earlier studies reported radiation induced developmental and survival toxicity in the early stages of life in aquatic invertebrates (Hingston et al., 2003; Dallas et al., 2012a).
 However, reports on the use of the comet assay in the cells of a bivalve to study the effect of gamma radiation are very scanty (Jha et al., 2005; Jaeschke et al., 2010; Alamri et al., 2012).

-Dose-response assay
+5.2.1.
+Dose-response assay:

-The dose-dependent increase of DNA single-strand breaks, in the form of comet induction (% tail DNA) induced by irradiation in bivalves in the present study is in line with the observations of Jha et al. (2005, 2006); they exposed Mytilus edulis to a series of tritium activities and consequently observed a dose-dependent increase of MN and DNA damage in haemocytes.
-Larger radioactive particles caused increased comet % of tail DNA and frequency of MN in the haemolymph of Mytilus edulis (Jaeschke, 2012).
-Radiation-induced DNA damage has recently been reported in the haemocytes of Mytilus edulis with the help of the comet assay and MN test by Jaeschke et al. (2010) and Alamri et al. (2012).
+The dose-dependent increase of DNA single-strand breaks, in the form of comet induction (% tail DNA) induced by irradiation in bivalves in the present study is on par with the observations of Jha et al. (2005, 2006) in which they exposed Mytilus edulis to a series of concentrations of tritium and consequently observed a dose dependent increase of MN and DNA damage in their haemocytes.
+Larger radioactive particle showed increased comet % of tail DNA and frequency of MN in the haemolymph of Mytilus edulis (Jaeschke et al., 2012).
+Radiation induced DNA damage has been reported recently in the haemocytes of Mytilus edulis using the comet assay and MN test by (Jaeschke et al., 2010; Alamri et al., 2012).

-Time-response assay
+5.2.2.
+Time-response assay:

-The significant genetic damage induced by gamma radiation at 24h time intervals which decreased by the 48h and further declined by 72h in both the species of bivalves in the present time-dependent study suggests that the genotoxic effect of gamma radiation does not last for a long period.
-This is in agreement with the observation of Jaeschke et al. (2010) who observed that the frequency of MN in mussels exposed to HTO became insignificantly different from the control value after 21 days of depuration.
-It is also in line with similar reports by several scientists using chemical toxicants (Miyamae et al., 1997; Wong et al., 2001; Rank and Jensen, 2003; Sharma et al., 2007).
-Decrease in genetic damage at later times may indicate either repair of damaged DNA or loss of heavily damaged cells or both (Banu et al., 2001; Preeti and Shyama, 2009).
+The significant genetic damage induced by gamma radiation at 24h time intervals which decreased by the 48h and further declined by 72h in both the species of bivalves in the present time dependent study may suggest that the genotoxic effect of gamma radiation may not last for a long period.
+This is in agreement with the observation of Jaeschke et al. (2010) where in the frequency of MN in mussels exposed to HTO became insignificantly different from the control value, after 21 days of depuration.
+It is also par with similar reports by several scientists using chemical toxicants (Miyamae et al., 1997; Wong et al., 2001; Rank and Jensen, 2003; Sharma et al., 2007).
+Decrease in genetic damage at later time intervals may indicate either repair of damaged DNA or loss of heavily damaged cells or both (Banu et al., 2001; Preeti and Shyama, 2009).